 Each year, Marquette will enroll up to 25 students in the Pre-law Scholars program.
 By fulfilling the conditions to remain in the program, Pre-law Scholars will be admitted to the Law School by the end of junior year.

-- ACT composite score of 28 or SAT combined score of 1260
+- ACT composite score of 27* or SAT combined score of 1280 (math and verbal)*

-- Students must enroll in the Helen Way Klingler College of Arts and Sciences, College of Business Administration or J. William and Mary Diederich College of Communication
+- Students must enroll in the Helen Way Klingler College of Arts and Sciences, College of Business Administration, J. William and Mary Diederich College of Communication or College of Health Sciences.